Just Like Eddie: Inclusions and covers

-"Just Like Eddie" was featured on two Decca compilation EP's following its release.
+"Just Like Eddie" was featured on two Decca compilation EPs following its release.
 These were titled "Various Artists: Thank Your Lucky Stars Vol 2" and "Various Artists: Ready Steady Go".
 These were respectively released in June and July 1963.
 It was included on Heinz's "Tribute To Eddie" collection in September 1963.
-The song was featured on the "Just Like Eddie" compilation CD released on 7 August 1995.
-In 2013, it was included on "Heinz - The Essential Collection".
+The song was featured on the Just Like Eddie compilation CD released on 7 August 1995.
+In 2013, it was included on Heinz - The Essential Collection.

 The song has been covered by the Finnish band Teddy and the Tigers.
 "Just Like Eddie" was later covered by the British electro group Silicon Teens.